tedz2usa/data_inspect/README.md

 <br><br>

 ```
-$ data_inspect myfile -c 2 -bo big_endian
+$ data_inspect myfile -s 2 -bo big_endian
 ```
-display the byte values with every two bytes combined, interpreting the byte order as big endian.
+display the values of words with size 2, interpreting the byte order as big endian.
 Use `little_endian` for little endian.

 Usage of the combined bytes option (-c) requires the byte order option (-bo).
 <br><br>